mikesabat/podstars/README.md

 Add a display boolean to the Episodes Model.
 Check
-If display boolean is checked, then show the episode on the Star Show page. check After Episode update, reload star#show.
+If display boolean is checked, then show the episode on the Star Show page. check After Episode update, reload star#show. check
 Don't lookup new episodes if the search has been done within last 2 weeks.
+Works!
+Queue the search off of the last search... not the last episode updated_at.